stephenry/p/README.md

 ## Synopsis

 Contained herein is a collection of small (but complex) hardware design challenges.
 Small enough to be completed in a few days, but complex enough to be challenging.
+There's no overarching theme, they're simply small problems specifically designed to challenge my design skills.
+Simulation is performed using Verilator and the verification environment is written as pseudo-UVM C++20.
+I have made no attempt to synthesize these designs to any particularly target or technology as I lack the tools to hand.

 # Projects